dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/Templates/Template_links.md

 * Maintenance & management of larger more complex templates

 ### Microsoft.Resources/deployments Resource
-Create a template link by adding a deployments resource un the resources section of the template.
+Create a template link by adding a deployments resource under the resources section of the template.
 The schema of the resource is:
 ```
 "resources": [
   {